luizbgomide/sovereign/running-the-game.md

 You just read it!
 As you're reading through each room, check to make sure that it avoids the [classic pitfalls](https://thealexandrian.net/wordpress/48312/roleplaying-games/gm-dont-list-13-boxed-text-pitfalls):

 - Do not describe reactable action while assuming the players are doing nothing.
-- Do not declare the actions or thoughts of the Delvers.
+- Do not declare the actions or thoughts of the PCs.

-Or in other words, focus on the *scene* - what the Delvers see, hear, and smell.
+Or in other words, focus on the *scene* - what the Characters see, hear, and smell.
 When you describe something that they might want to react to, stop *then* and ask "what do you do?"

 The second easiest is when there's formatted text.
 Here's [The Black Wyrm of Brandonsford](https://www.drivethrurpg.com/en/product/327744/the-black-wyrm-of-brandonsford):